1066 HAWK RESTORATION

 Here's the restored cylinder liner with the grooves machined out and all nicely lapped ready for the new piston and rod assembly.

-Here we have the replacement piston blank and gudgeon pin ready for final machining to the reconditioned cylinder liner.
+Here we have the replacement piston blank and gudgeon pin ready for final machining and fitting to the reconditioned cylinder liner.

 Now we'll just whip up a new conrod and we're almost ready to put him back together.